 Students who change their names must complete the "Change of Name Form" and submit an acceptable form of proof of the name change to the Registrar's Office to change your name in the Student Records System.
 Acceptable forms of proof include an original birth certificate, court order, marriage certificate, or passport documents.

-International students must notify the Registrar's Office and the International Service Office and submit one of the acceptable forms of proof (above).
+International students must notify the Registrar's Office and submit one of the acceptable forms of proof (above).

 9. DISCIPLINARY MATTERS

 9.1 Process for Handling Alleged Violation of Academic Integrity